 Many students participating in one of UT Arlington's Freshman Interest Groups, or FIGs, will take a UNIV 1131 first-year seminar.
 This unique course, taught by a Peer Academic Leader with assistance from UT Arlington faculty and staff, is focused on success in a student's major.
 Topics explored include building successful academic skills, getting involved in college, pursing research opportunities, and best positioning yourself for internships and career opportunities.
 This one or three-hour seminar serves as the cornerstone of the FIG experience.

-Many UT Arlington’s First-Year Experience Course is for first-year college students entering in the fall term.
-It is designed to orient students to life on the Maverick campus and assist in the transition to college.
-The course assignments will help students to identify their individual needs and skills which will affect their success, determine what resources are appropriate and available to them, and formulate a plan for an actively engaged and enriched experience on the campus.
-The First-Year Experience course is a 14-week course, taught 1 hour per week, focusing on engagement in student life on campus.
-The course is 0 credit hours, but required for all first-year students who are not participating in the First-Year Seminar or Maverick Scholar Freshman Interest Group programs described in the sections above.
+UT Arlington’s First-Year Experience Course is required of all first-year college students entering for the fall term.
+This course is an excellent opportunity to learn about your campus and the benefits and fun of becoming a Maverick!
+The course will orient students to life at UTA and assist in building skills needed for success in college.
+The First-Year Experience is a 14-week course, taught 1 hour each week, focusing on the importance and reward of getting truly engage in student life here at UTA.
+The course is 0 credit hours, but is required for all first-year students.
+(Students in the First-Year Seminar, Maverick Scholar Freshman Interest Groups or a departmental FYE, will take that course instead).
 For more information, please visit the FYE website within the Division of Student Affairs.

 Here are a few of the other first-year seminar options available to UT Arlington students: